sematext/docs/docs/integration/varnishcache-logs.md

 ### Backend Side Logs Report

-You can use the Backend Side Logs report to see the requests made to backend side:
+You can use the Backend Side Logs report to see the requests made to the backend side:

 <img
   class="content-modal-image"